thehyve/fairspace/README.md

 * `/metadata/**` to neptune
 * `/**` to mercury

+## Additional endpoints
-Also, spring-boot-actuator provides a health endpoint at `/actuator/health`, accessible without authentication.
+A health endpoint is provided at `/actuator/health`, accessible without authentication.
+Also, account information is available at `/account/name` and `/account/authorizations`.

 ## Structure
 The `app` directory contains the actual application.
 It can be run from the IDE or from the command line